kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

 ## I consider myself a maker

-- It's weird when people tell me today that I can't do robot things because I work in programming languages research, because between 2008 and 2017-ish, all I did was robot-related tech stuff, and somewhere between 2014 to 2017, I was also painting and drawing and learning 3D modelling.
+- It's weird when people tell me today that I can't do robot things because I work in programming languages research, because between 2008 and 2017-ish, all I did was robot-related tech stuff, hardware and soldering (I worked as an electronics and high speed camera technician for a good 8 years), and somewhere between 2014 to 2017, I was also painting and drawing and learning 3D modelling.
   I always thought that to be able to express an idea, it would benefit a person to learn those tools.
 But anyways, I spent some time learning some creative tech stuff.
   Either through exoskeleton stuff, 3D modelling, mentoring students, being part of hobby robotics groups such as SV-ROS, etc. In California, there is a lot of that,